drraghavendra/Empowering-Employee-Wellness-A-Real-time-Stress-Monitoring-System/README.md

 Used face-recognition library and OpenCV to **_detect faces_** (from live webcam stream) and allow access into the cells.
 Simple **_authorisation check_** to further access into your particular cell (unless you are an administrator).
 Deep convolutional neural network to **_detect emotions_** (from videos) and display a label along with a pie chart containing the result.

-This project is an entry in Microsoft Engage 2022.

 ## Tools and Libraries used:
 - Python - face_recognition - https://pypi.org/project/face-recognition/